leveste/EternalBasher/EternalModInjectorShell/readme.md

 ```
 When prompted, press y to confirm you wanna run in debug mode.
 This will show full output for all tools and also write it to a EternalModInjector_log.txt file.

-Then, you can open an issue on this repo, providing info on your OS and other relevant conditions, and your log file.
+Then, you can open an issue on this repo, providing your log file, and whatever information you consider relevant to the issue.